-I currently teach at University on the various routes of the BSc (Hons) Psychology (standard psychology, forensic, sport, health etc) and the MSc conversion course.
-I am quite heavily involved in the statistics and research methods modules across these courses, such as taught sessions, labs and workshops.
+I currently teach at University on the various routes of the BSc (Hons) Psychology (standard psychology, forensic, sport, health etc), the MSc conversion course and some advanced statistics for Masters level (forensic and clinical psychology).
+I am quite heavily involved in the statistics and research methods modules across all these courses, such as taught sessions, labs and workshops.
 I realise this is an aspect of Psychology that students are often surprised by and find the most challenging - therefore I have developed a range of ways to aim to get key concepts across to students in a way that suits them best.
 Having struggled with the research methods and statistics components of Psychology myself when I first began studying it, I do truly understand the apprehension surrounding it - but I feel this makes me even better equipped to now pass on skills and knowledge around this area.

-With this role of course comes extensive marking so most of my experience of marking is at a University level.
+With this role comes extensive marking so most of my experience of marking is at a University level.
 However I have done A-Level essay exam marking in Psychology too.

 Alongside this role I am also a PhD researcher (specifically in the area of sleep & cognition) so I have plenty of experience to bring with regard to research design and methodology, statistical analysis and interpretation, and structuring work clearly.